pegros/PEG_EXCEL/README.md

 ## Technical Details

-Each component is provided in a dedicated folder containing all the dependencies required to deploy and use it.
+Each component is available for deployment in a dedicated folder containing all the dependencies (Apex classes, custom labels, static resource, permission sets...) required to deploy and use it.

-🚧 _Work in Progress_ 🚧
+The actual **[SheetJs](https://sheetjs.com/)** Javascript library version used is the community **mini** version addressing only _.xlsx_ files.
+You may see which version number is used by activating the debug checkbox on the component and change the version by modifying the content of **sfpegSheetJs** static resource content used by the components.